 Re-use of old underlay is generally not recommended; it may look fine at this stage, but could fail during the lifetime of the carpet, rendering any guarantee on the carpet as invalid.
 Would you buy a brand new car and ask the garage to fit your old tyres?
 Of course not, you would want the new car to perform exactly as it should.
 Re-use of old underlay is, as they say, penny wise and pound foolish.

 HOW MUCH SHOULD I PAY FOR UNDERLAY?

 The answer to this one is "As much as you can afford to."
 Underlays do vary in quality and suitability, but generally speaking, when comparing ranges, the more you pay for the underlay, the better the quality it will be, giving extended life to your carpet.
 That said, before you spend out on that new underlay, do compare prices, as the internet based companies are often just a third of the price that you would pay to one of the 'big' carpet stores.
-A similar situation applies to carpet gripper, where a full 500 foot box of the product can be purchased for less than £30 online, but the equivalent quantity could cost you a staggering £270 in one of the big stores.
+A similar situation applies to carpet gripper, where a full 500 foot box of the product can be purchased for around £40 online, but the equivalent quantity could cost you a staggering £270 in one of the big stores.

 ANY TIPS FOR LAYING?